koacow/glob-s-RA/brsi-automation/server/README.md

 npm install
 ```

+### Authenticate with Google Cloud using Application Default Credentials (ADC)

+Follow the instructions in the [Google Cloud documentation](https://cloud.google.com/docs/authentication/set-up-adc-local-dev-environment) to set up Application Default Credentials (ADC) for your Google Cloud project.
+This is required to authenticate with Google Cloud BigQuery.

 ### Environment Variables

 Create a `.env` file in the root directory of the project and add the environment variables according to the `.env.example` file.
 The required environment variables are: